-After a 10 year absence, the French Grand Prix makes its return to the Formula 1 schedule.
-In 2018, the race will be held on June 24th at 4:10 PM local time on the Circuit Paul Ricard.
-The practice rounds for this race will be held on Friday the 22nd, and Saturday the 23rd.
+After a 10 year absence, the French Grand Prix made its return to the Formula 1 schedule last year.
+In 2019, the race will be held on June 23rd at 4:10 PM local time on the Circuit Paul Ricard.
+The practice rounds for this race will be held on Friday the 21st, and Saturday the 22nd.
 This race is sure to be an interesting one.
 The track hosted its last Formula 1 race in 1990.
 Of course, many things have changed since then.
 There are several coverage options for this race.
 If you are traveling or want to watch international coverage, you will need a VPN.

 Organizers of the first French Grand Prix held the event in 1906.
 Despite the fact it is one of the oldest in the world, the last one was held in 2008.
 However, the Circuit Paul Ricard announced in 2016 that the French Grand Prix would be on the schedule again in the 2018 season.
 The Circuit de Nevers Magny-Cours hosted the race for the 2008 event.
 However, the Circuit Paul Ricard hosts the 2021 version.